Akshay Kumar: 2007–2011: Commercial success and professional setbacks

-2012: Resurgence
+2012–2021: Continued widespread success

-His first release of 2012 was Housefull 2, a sequel of his earlier comedy film Housefull, which became Superhit.
+His first release of 2012 was Housefull 2, a sequel of his earlier comedy film Housefull, which became a huge hit.
 Kumar's next film was the Prabhudeva-directed action drama Rowdy Rathore in which he played a double role opposite Sonakshi Sinha.
-The film earned more than ₹1.3 billion in India and declared Blockbuster.
+The film earned more than ₹1.3 billion in India.
 Both of these films grossed over ₹1 billion at the box office.
 In 2012, he founded another production company called Grazing Goat Pictures Pvt Ltd.

 Joker was reportedly promoted as Kumar's 100th film, but later Akshay Kumar clarified that the 100th film landmark had been crossed long before he even signed up for Joker.
 "It was a miscalculation on Shirish's part.
 OMG is my 116th film," he said.
 Kumar kept himself away from the film's promotion due to differences with Kunder.
 Reacting to Kumar's backing out from the film's promotion Kunder tweeted "A true leader takes responsibility for his team and leads them through thick and thin.
 Never abandons them and runs away."
 He later deleted the tweet.
 His later release Oh My God which he produced and starred along with Paresh Rawal.
-It had a slow opening but because of word of mouth it picked up.
+It had a slow opening, but because of positive word of mouth it picked up and emerged a superhit at the box office.
 His last release in 2012 was Khiladi 786, the eighth instalment in his famous Khiladi series as well as the comeback of the series after 12 years.
-Although film was panned by critics it grossed 700 million at the domestic box office.
+Although film was panned by critics, it grossed 970 million worldwide.